Goma International Airport

 Goma International Airport (French: Aéroport International de Goma), colloquially known by its acronym AIG based on its French name, is the primary international airport serving Goma, the capital of North Kivu province in the Democratic Republic of the Congo.
-Located in the Karisimbi commune, the airport lies approximately 2 kilometers from Goma's city center, strategically positioned between the active Nyiragongo volcano to the north and the gas-laden Lake Kivu.
+Located in the Karisimbi commune, the airport lies approximately 2 kilometres from Goma's city center and is strategically positioned between the active Nyiragongo volcano to the north and the gas-laden Lake Kivu.
 The airport is situated along the road to Rutshuru and is bordered by Murara, Virunga, and Majengo neighborhoods to the east and west, Mikeno (Birere) to the south, and Majengo to the north.

 History

-In 1948, the colonial authorities conceptualized the idea of building an unpaved runway capable of accommodating light aircraft with a maximum weight of 5.7 tonnes, marking the initial phase of the airport's infrastructural evolution.
-In 1959, the runway underwent redevelopment and asphalting, allowing the aerodrome to handle small and medium-haul aircraft like the DC3 and DC4.
-Seven years later, in 1966, the runway was extended by an additional 300 meters, increasing its length from 1,500 to 2,000 meters, thus allowing the accommodation of larger aircraft like the DC6.
-In the following years, plans were made to construct an international airport in the former Kivu region, with the Rutshuru area initially chosen to house the airport's facilities.
+In 1948, the colonial authorities conceptualized the idea of building an unpaved runway capable of accommodating light aircraft with a maximum weight of 5.7 tonnes.
+In 1959, the runway underwent redevelopment and asphalting, which allowed the aerodrome to handle small and medium-haul aircraft like the DC3 and DC4.
+Seven years later, in 1966, the runway was extended from 1,500 to 2,000 metres, allowing larger aircraft such as the DC-6 to operate from the aerodrome.
+In the following years, plans were made to construct an international airport in the former Kivu region, with Rutshuru initially chosen to house the airport's facilities.
 However, this initiative encountered delays due to Rutshuru's topographical characteristics, particularly its location within a basin that posed substantial risks to air traffic operations.
 Moreover, environmental concerns, notably the disturbance caused by aircraft noise in proximity to a nearby Virunga National Park, necessitated the relocation of the project to Goma.

 In March 1976, the work was entrusted to a consortium of three French construction companies: Dumez Afrique, Société Générale d'Entreprises (now Vinci SA), and Spie Batignolles.
-However, the work was significantly disrupted by the eruption of the Nyiragongo volcano on 10 January 1977, which resulted in lava flows halting just north of the Munigi groupement in the Bukumu Chiefdom, only about three kilometers from the northern end of the airport's runway.
+However, the work was significantly disrupted by the eruption of the Nyiragongo volcano on 10 January 1977, which resulted in lava flows halting just north of the Munigi groupement in the Bukumu Chiefdom, only about three kilometres from the northern end of the airport's runway.
 Construction resumed after the population, who had taken refuge in neighboring Rwanda, returned to Goma.

 By March 1978, the airport had been fully completed and modernized to conform with international civil aviation standards.
-The runway was further extended to a length of 3,000 meters and equipped with advanced lighting and navigational aids, including the PAPI (Precision Approach Path Indicator) situated at the southern end.
+The runway was further extended to a length of 3,000 metres and equipped with advanced lighting and navigational aids, including the PAPI (Precision Approach Path Indicator) situated at the southern end.
 The airport was officially inaugurated as Goma International Airport, capable of handling large aircraft such as DC-10s, DC-8s, and Boeing 707s.
 Due to the proximity of the Nyiragongo volcano, takeoffs and landings were restricted to the southerly approach (runway 35), which remains unimpeded and secure, flying over the town and the adjacent Lake Kivu.